 Vanderbilt Undergraduate Summer Research Program

-- VUSRP is a 10-week program that is done with any full-time Vanderbilt faculty member, generally on campus.
+- VUSRP is a 10-week program that is done side-by-side with any full-time Vanderbilt faculty member, generally on campus.

 - The main component of the program is the scholarly work done by the Vanderbilt undergraduate student (VUSRP student) in collaboration with their faculty mentor.

 - A $5000 stipend is awarded, with a limited number of $6000 Littlejohn and Goldberg Fellow awards made for exceptional applications.

 - Students who accept VUSRP stipends are required to:

 - attend a spring workshop to review program logistics

 - complete 10 weeks of full-time research with their faculty mentor over the summer

 - present at a roundtable discussion toward the end of the 10-week period

 - present at the Vanderbilt Undergraduate Research Fair

 - An information session for students was held on November 6.
 Slides from the presentation are available here.

 - Vanderbilt faculty may sponsor only two applications per competition.